ianmabon22/Predict-Future-Sales/README.md

 | `item_price`        | Input            | Continuous            | The price of the item at the time of the transaction.                          |
 | `item_cnt_day`      | Target           | Continuous            | The number of items sold on that day (can be negative for returns).            |

-Intended Use:
+# Intended Use:

 Educational Purposes
 Intended users:
 Students and people who are working with Machine Learning Out-of-scope uses
 Everything that’s not educational use

-Training data:
+# Training Data:

 Source of training data
  The sales_train.csv file is the training dataset.
 It includes daily sales data from January 2013 to October 2015.
 This data was downloaded from Kaggle's "Predict Future Sales" competition, created by the user Inversion.
 How training data was divided into training and validation data The test data is split at 7% of the training data.

-Number of rows in training and validation data Training Rows: 2,348,679
+# Number of rows in training and validation data

+Training Rows: 2,348,679
 Test Rows: 214,200

-Model details:
+# Model Details:

 This model was built referencing two notebooks created by Jagan Gupta https://www.kaggle.com/code/jagangupta/time-series-basics-exploring-traditional-ts/notebook and Ashioya Jotham https://www.kaggle.com/code/ashioyajotham/predict-future-sales#Time-Series-Analysis
 The columns used in the final model are shop_id, item_id, date, and item_cnt_month The columns used as target in the final model is the variable item_cnt_month.